 In most cases, these conquered states were required to forward annual tribute to the Aztec capital, but were otherwise left as they were, under their own rulers.
 Their royal families would be expected to intermarry with the Aztec royal family, thus creating ties of kinship as well as subjection.

-In a minority of cases, perhaps where the conquered ruler had put up a particularly fierce resistance or been rebellious, the Aztec, appointed their own governor to rule a conquered state.
+In a minority of cases, perhaps where the conquered ruler had put up a particularly fierce resistance or been rebellious, the Aztec ruler appointed a royal governor to rule.

 Eventually the Aztec empire came to include around 500 of these states.
 Each was small, usually with a population of no more than 25,000 people.
 Most of them were city-states made up of a town and its surrounding villages (or calpulli).
 The town would be divided into wards (urban calpulli).

 Because of the sheer number of these states within their empire, the Aztec grouped them into provinces.
 At the height of the empire there were 38 of these divisions.
 An Aztec governor was appointed to each province and was responsible for the collection and forwarding of the tribute to the capital, for maintaining law and order, and seeing that justice was done.

 The Aztecs established garrisons at strategic points throughout their empire.
 These were in fact military colonies, as they consisted of warriors and their families.
 The warriors tended to be recruited from the towns of the Valley of Mexico, near to Tenochtitlán, and granted lands in the conquered province.

 At the time of the Aztec, the basic component of Mesoamerican society, above the family, was the clan group, called a calpulli.

 The great majority of calpulli were rural communities.
 Their members jointly owned the land the group occupied, and only the group, not the individual households, could sell or rent lands.